 It's the kind of statement that sounds reassuring until you examine what it actually claims.
 Britain's "historical role in the region" is a diplomatic euphemism for a century of imperial presence that ended badly.
 And the notion that London uniquely bridges multiple blocs sits awkwardly with the reality that Britain just asked Brussels for closer ties because the Iran crisis exposed its post-Brexit isolation.

-The connects the with the and the .
-Approximately 20 percent of global oil supplies pass through the narrow waterway, making it one of the world's most strategically vital chokepoints. has threatened closure in response to what it characterises as Western aggression, though the exact trigger for the current crisis remains disputed.
+The Strait of Hormuz connects the Persian Gulf with the Gulf of Oman and the Arabian Sea.
+Approximately 20 percent of global oil supplies pass through the narrow waterway, making it one of the world's most strategically vital chokepoints.
+Iran has threatened closure in response to what it characterises as Western aggression, though the exact trigger for the current crisis remains disputed.